 The rule regarding home equity caps or omissions only counts toward primary residences.
 In other words, you have to live there full time (or for most of the year).
-Both the FAFSA and the CSS Profile include net income from rental properties and the home equity in vacation homes, as parental assets when calculating need-based aid.
+Both the FAFSA and the CSS Profile include net income from rental properties and the entire home equity in vacation homes, as parental assets when calculating need-based aid.

 This is important to remember, especially if you own a “family vacation home” that may not seem to hold much financial value.
 In recent years, many properties across the country have appreciated significantly, and could negatively impact your financial aid.

-First, figure out if the colleges you are considering require the CSS Profile.
-If your school is on this list, your home equity may factor into your institutional need-based financial aid offer.
+First, figure out if the colleges they are considering require the CSS Profile.
+If your child’s school is on this list, your home equity may factor into your institutional need-based financial aid offer.
 Next, sign up for your free MyCAP account here.
 With your free account, you’ll be able to search colleges across the country and get a sense of what the actual net cost of attendance will be for your college-bound student – home equity, and all!